 Family Literacy Day takes place every January 27th to raise awareness about the importance of reading and engaging in other literacy-related activities as a family.
 Since 1999, thousands of schools, libraries, literacy organizations and other community groups have taken part in the initiative.
 Taking time every day to read or do a learning activity with children is crucial to their development.
 It will help to improve a child’s literacy skills dramatically, and can help a parent improve their skills as well.

 Barrie Public Library will also be hosting some exciting events on Family Literacy Day!
-Join us at Georgian Mall from 10:00 am - 9:00 pm and and visit the Library Pop-up located at the Community Kiosk.
+Join us at the Georgian Mall from 10:00 am-11:00 am for storytime by the fireplace!
 Get a library card while you wait, discover all your library offers from snowshoes and park passes to digital stories to read together and craft kits to enjoy indoors while the cold wind blows.

 Visit our Events Calendar to find all the details.